Characterization of TOX Produced During Disinfection Processes

 This work was conducted in several phases; and it built upon the latest fundamental advancements in NOM characterization.
 First, a series of TOX methodology studies were undertaken.
 This was needed to validate existing TOX methods before they could be reliably applied to the analysis of TOBr and TOI.
 Next, a survey of selected North American utilities was conducted.
 This involved the collection of waters of diverse quality and geographic location for laboratory treatment with 5 basic disinfection scenarios (chlorination, chloramination, both with and without preozonation, and chlorine dioxide).
 Analysis of these samples for TOX species and known DBPs was undertaken to help the researchers better assess the full range of UTOX occurrence and the raw water characteristics that are associated with higher levels.
 In addition, distribution system samples were fractionated according to hydrophobicity and molecular size, and then analyzed for UTOX.
 The next task focused on factors influencing UTOX concentrations, especially engineering factors.
 This task was designed to examine impacts of chemical conditions during disinfection on ultimate UTOX concentrations.
 The final phase was directed to the application of advanced chemical techniques (borrowed from the humic substances research field) to the characterization of UTOX.
 A set of innovative techniques were explored for assessing UTOX on a molecular level.
 Most prominent among these was electrospray ionization fourier transform ion cyclotron resonance mass spectrometry (ESI-FT-ICR-MS).

-Unknown TOX based on easily measured DBPs and various
+for Unknown TOX based on easily measured DBPs and

 Based on the laboratory analysis of 6 contrasting waters, there is a broad range in HAA9/THM precursor ratios (0.8-1.7 on a weight basis) in North American NOM.
 This implies a substantial diversity in NOM types, especially considering that both THMs and HAAs are general oxidation end products of a wide range of organic molecules.
 The data also supported an earlier assertion that terrestrial and lignin-based precursors are both highly-absorbing and rich in HAA precursors as compared to THM precursors.
 Based on this set of waters, there appeared to be little difference in the UTOX/TOX ratios, suggesting that UTOX may not be a sensitive indicator of the quality of the unknown byproducts.